 Epacris are found on the east coast of Australia from southern Queensland to Tasmania and across to South Australia.

-With about 40 species in the genus are generally upright, low growing shrubs from .2m to 2.5m, most under 1.5m.
+With about 40 species in the genus this is a native plant that offers a lot of variety for gardeners.
+They are generally upright, low growing shrubs from .2m to 2.5m, most under 1.5m.

-Commonly called heaths, they are related, and are also found in New Zealand.
+Commonly called heaths, and they are related, they are also found in New Zealand.

 It is mainly the Australian species that have found use as garden plants, colourful flowers and good foliage they come in a variety of forms.

-Attractive both to birds and insects Epacris make good garden plants adding colour during the winter months which is always welcome.
+Attractive both to birds and insects they make good garden plants adding colour during the winter months which is always welcome.

-Known as heaths or Australian heaths and some have tubular flowers so just to confuse things a little E. longifolia (pictured right) is know as the native fuchsia, red flowers tipped with white.
+- E. longifolia (pictured right) is know as the Native fuchsia and Fuchsia Heath, red flowers tipped with white.

 - Soil – Humus rich well drained